The £270million profit Liverpool have made due to Michael Edwards

 The winger enjoyed a highly successful loan spell at Rangers in 2018-19 before making the move permanent for £7.5million.

-He helped Rangers win the league title in 2020-21 and played in this season’s heartbreaking Europa League final defeat against Eintracht Frankfurt.
+He helped Rangers win the league title in 2020-21 and played in last season’s heartbreaking Europa League final defeat against Eintracht Frankfurt.

 Ryan Kent!
 That is special! 🤩

 Sublime individual skill and Rangers are level in Antwerp! 💙